- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

 - New York State Dep’t of Financial Services Cybersecurity Requirements For Financial Services Companies

 - Payment Card Industry Data Security Standard

 These regulatory and contractual frameworks establish a standard against which affected organizations are expected to comply.

 Meeting the Guide is a step in the right direction towards becoming compliant with these cybersecurity standards, but, by itself, the Guide will not put you in compliance with other cybersecurity regulatory and contractual frameworks.

 The Guide, as we’ve described, isn’t a standard but a floor, a baseline.
 The Guide represents the least that an IT organization needs to provide its clients if it is to provide basic protection against today’s cyber-challenges.

 Does the Guide Require an IT Organization to Fully Implement the CIS Controls?

 We don’t ask an IT organization to fully implement the 150 or so CIS controls.
 In fact, several of them are not appropriate for many of the mid-market and smaller business that make up the Los Angeles business and non-profit community.
 Rather, the Guide makes sure that:

 - The IT organization has a formal Information Security Management Program that documents how it manages its organization’s IT security.

-- The program is based upon the Code of Basic Information Security Management Practices, including the CIS controls, in accordance with commercially reasonable information security management standards appropriate for the organization, based on its given security-risk profile.
+- The program is based upon the Guide to Basic Information Security Management Practices, including the CIS controls, in accordance with commercially reasonable information security management standards appropriate for the organization, based on its given security-risk profile.